Floyds Alpine Odyssey

 Before you start a flight, load the flight plan into Microsoft Flight Simulator.
 When you arrive in the AS-33me cockpit you will see that the flight plan is loaded on the map display.
 The waypoints connected to the airports at either end of the route are not displayed.
 The first and last waypoints are marked on the route with a semi-circle.

-Traversing the Route
+How to Traverse the Route

-You will find that the route makes more sense if you take the time to clear each waypoint in turn and get a text notification from the AS-33me’s display when you do.
+• Clear each waypoint in turn and confirm it with a text notification from the AS-33me’s display when you do.
 The forward rolling dotted line will move to the next leg of the route.
-Bear in mind that the direction the dotted line is moving show you the direction of the next waypoint – this helps if you get lost because the map isn’t zoomed correctly.

-To change the map type, rotate the button at the top-left.
+• To change the map type, rotate the button at the top-left.

 The Thermals Display

 You can add an ‘altitude velocity’ map to the top half of the map display by clicking through the options at the centre-left button at the top of the display.
 As your glider rises your track will be a series of green blobs, as you fall your track will be red blobs.
 Scale the map to enclose the entire area you are using to ascend.
-The general advice for thermalling is to travel in one direction only while ascending (i.e. always clockwise or anti-clockwise).
+The general advice for riding thermals is to travel in one direction only while ascending (i.e. always clockwise or anti-clockwise).
 Make use of the location with the largest collection of green blobs to gain altitude.

 Water Ballast